algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 The original unbounded `bytes` type without the length generic remains available and no changes are required unless you want to take advantage of the new feature.

 Due to covariance a `bytes<N>` value can always be assigned to a `bytes` target but in order to do the opposite, you will need to call `.toFixed` on the unbounded value.
-This method takes a length and an optional boolean `checked` (defaults to `true`) option to indicate if this conversion should be _checked_ at runtime (via asserting the length) versus an `unchecked` conversion which changes the type but doesn't verify the length.
+This method takes a length and an optional `strategy` parameter with valid options of `'assert-length'` or `'unsafe-cast'`(defaults to `'assert-length'`) to indicate if this conversion should assert the length of the input versus an `unsafe` casting which changes the type but doesn't verify the input length.

 ```typescript
 snapshotPublicKey = GlobalState<bytes<32>>()